mrbnd/solana-replay-history/README.md

     ```

 ## 6. Download and untar the ledger archive `rocksdb.tar.zst` from the bucket
-This can take a while, so use a screen session for this command:
+This can take a while, so use a screen session for this command (don't forget to use your bucket number in the link below):
 ```bash
 cd /mnt/ledger
 gcloud storage cp gs://mainnet-beta-ledger-europe-fr2/300194044/rocksdb.tar.zst .